-Table 4.4 Summary of Prescribed Body (and other relevant Responses to City of York Local Plan consultation to Preferred Sites Consultation (2016)) pertaining cross boundary issues on documents (up Body Representation Outcome Body Representation future users, and also that appropriate mitigation measures are adopted with the site design.
-Site egress and access should also be carefully designed, as the area of flood zone 3 dissects the site. • Site ST10 - concerned about the "soundness" of this strategic site and proposed changes.
+Table 4.4 Summary of Prescribed Body (and other relevant Responses to City of York Local Plan consultation to Preferred Sites Consultation (2016)) pertaining cross boundary issues on documents (up Body Representation Outcome Body cross boundary issues Representation future users, and also that appropriate mitigation measures are adopted with the site design.
+Site egress and access should also be carefully designed, as the area of flood zone 3 dissects the site.
+Site ST10 - concerned about the "soundness" of this strategic site and proposed changes.
 The nearby Askham Bogs SSSI is designated as such due to its Fen communities and unique insect fauna that are dependent on the site's hydrology.
 The site's developers have stated that development for residential purposes would impact the SSSI's hydrology however the site and proposed changes are yet to be environmentally assessed as part of the Sustainability Appraisal.
-Strongly advise this assessment takes place ASAP. • Site ST15: Outcome Parts of the site contains areas that are in flood zones 2 &3, but have no objections to it being taken forward, provided it can be demonstrated that this flood risk is manageable on site via sequential layout i.e. zones 2 &3 used for green space.
+Strongly advise this assessment takes place ASAP.
+Site ST15: Parts of the site contains areas that are in flood zones 2 &3, but have no objections to it being taken forward, provided it can be demonstrated that this flood risk is manageable on site via sequential layout i.e. zones 2 &3 used for green space.
 The IDB must be satisfied that surface water can be adequately managed on site so as not to increase flood risk to others.
-Support Natural England's approach and request that the landowner demonstrates that any future development of the site will not alter the hydrology of the SSSI in any way that will have a significant negative impact on the flora and fauna that it supports.
-Site 9 - Strongly support it not going ahead as it is in flood zone 3 and would not be compatible with highly vulnerable use as according to Planning Practice Guidance.
+Support Natural England's approach and request that the landowner demonstrates that any future development of the SSSI in any way that will have a significant negative impact on the flora and fauna that it supports.
+Practice Guidance.
 It is important to consider the need for adequate foul drainage to be provided at Gypsy, Roma and Traveller sites.
 These sites need to accommodate for everyday foul water and the disposal of chemical toilets.
 Ideally the sites should be located in an area that can connect to the mains